dotnet/docs/docs/core/tools/create-custom-templates.md

 [!INCLUDE [core-preview-warning](~/includes/core-preview-warning.md)]

-The [.NET Core SDK](https://www.microsoft.com/net/download/core) provides many useful templates, but you can create your own custom templates for any type of .NET project, such as an app, service, tool, or class library.
+The [.NET Core SDK](https://www.microsoft.com/net/download/core) comes with many templates pre-installed for you to use with the [`dotnet new` command](dotnet-new.md), but you can create your own custom templates for any type of .NET project, such as an app, service, tool, or class library.
 You can even create a template that outputs one or more independent files, such as a configuration file.

-Templates work with any Microsoft framework, including .NET Core, .NET Framework, and Xamarin.
 Users install your custom template from a NuGet package on any NuGet feed, by referencing a NuGet *nupkg* file directly, or by specifying a file system directory that contains the template.
 The template engine offers features that allow you to replace values, include and exclude files and regions of files, and execute custom processing operations when your template is used.

 The template engine is open source, and the online code repository is at [dotnet/templating](https://github.com/dotnet/templating/) on GitHub.
-You can open an issue if you run into a problem or start a discussion for a new feature, possibly a feature that you contribute.
 Visit the [dotnet/dotnet-template-samples](https://github.com/dotnet/dotnet-template-samples) repo for samples of templates.
-More templates, including templates from third parties, are found at [Available templates for dotnet new](https://github.com/dotnet/templating/wiki/Available-templates-for-dotnet-new) at GitHub.
-A detailed pre-release blog post that describes how to create and install custom templates written by [Sayed Ibrahim Hashimi](https://github.com/sayedihashimi) is at [How to create your own templates for dotnet new](https://blogs.msdn.microsoft.com/dotnet/2017/04/02/how-to-create-your-own-templates-for-dotnet-new/).
+More templates, including templates from third parties, are found at [Available templates for dotnet new](https://github.com/dotnet/templating/wiki/Available-templates-for-dotnet-new) on GitHub.
+A detailed pre-release blog post that describes how to create and install custom templates is at [How to create your own templates for dotnet new](https://blogs.msdn.microsoft.com/dotnet/2017/04/02/how-to-create-your-own-templates-for-dotnet-new/).

 ## Configuration